 "orig":{"tn":"12155551212"},

-"dest":{["uri":"urn:service:sos"]},
+"dest":{["uri":["urn:service:sos"]},

 "iat":1443208345,

-"rph":{"ESorig":["esnet,1"]}
+"rph":{"auth":["esnet.1"]}

 }

-In addition, [draft-ietf-stir-emergency-services-02] defines a new SIP Priority Header claim ("sph") for protection of the "psap-callback" value as part of the "rph" PASSporT extension, in support of the security of Emergency Services Networks for emergency callbacks.
+In addition, [draft-ietf-stir-emergency-services-04] defines a new SIP Priority Header claim ("sph") for protection of the "psap-callback" value as part of the "rph" PASSporT extension, in support of the security of Emergency Services Networks for emergency callbacks.
 The “sph” claim MUST only be used for authorized emergency callbacks and corresponds to a SIP Priority header with the value "psap-callback”.
-The following is an example of an "rph" claim for SIP 'Resource-Priority' header field with an "EScallback" assertion and an “sph” claim:
+For emergency callbacks, the "orig" claim of the "rph" PASSporT represents the PSAP telephone number.
+The "dest" claim contains the telephone number representing the emergency caller that is being called back.
+The following is an example of an "rph" claim for a SIP 'Resource-Priority' header field with an "esnet.0" assertion and an “sph” claim:

 {